michael2012z/BitBible/markdown/JPS/files/Ruth.md

 19. So they two went until they came to Beth-lehem.
 And it came to pass, when they were come to Beth-lehem, that all the city was astir concerning them, and the women said: 'Is this Naomi?'

-20. And she said unto them: 'Call me not Naomi,That is, Pleasant. call me Marah;That is, Bitter. for the Almighty hath dealt very bitterly with me.
+20. And she said unto them: 'Call me not Naomi,

 21. I went out full, and HaShem hath brought me back home empty; why call ye me Naomi, seeing HaShem hath testified against me, and the Almighty hath afflicted me?'